wpmudev/domain-mapping/README.md

 ![Enable/disable cross-domain login.](https://premium.wpmudev.org/wp-content/uploads/2013/10/domain-mapping-4000-mapping-options-crossdomain.jpg)

+Enable/disable cross-domain login.

-Enable/disable cross-domain login.[/caption] Enable _Cross-domain autologin_ if you want the plugin to automatically log you into all sites you have mapped.
+ Enable _Cross-domain autologin_ if you want the plugin to automatically log you into all sites you have mapped.
 Will also log your users into all domains they have mapped too!

 ![Enable/disable domain verification.](https://premium.wpmudev.org/wp-content/uploads/2013/10/domain-mapping-4000-mapping-options-availability.jpg)